CarboNet: A Finite-Time Combustion-Tolerant Compartmental Network for Tropospheric Carbon Control: Introduction

-The remaining of the paper is organized as follows.
-Section \ref{sec:RelatedWork} discusses the related work, then Section \ref{sec:LQRtheoryAndKeyVariables} covers the framework of linear-quadratic regulator designs along with the definition of the key variables we aim to regulate; subsequently, numerical examples and the case of $\text{CO}_2$ control are detailed in Section \ref{sec:NumStudies-fullStateFdbk} with full-state feedback and in Section \ref{sec:NumStudies-outputFdbk} with output feedback; finally, Section \ref{sec:Conclusion} concludes.
+The remainder of the paper is organized as follows.
+Section \ref{sec:RelatedWork} discusses related work, while Section \ref{sec:LQRtheoryAndKeyVariables} covers the framework of linear-quadratic regulator designs along with the definition of the key variables we aim to regulate.
+Numerical examples and the case of $\text{CO}_2$ control are detailed in Section \ref{sec:NumStudies-fullStateFdbk} for full-state feedback control and Section \ref{sec:NumStudies-outputFdbk} for output feedback control.
+Finally, in Section \ref{sec:Conclusion} we provide conclusions.